The Nature and Nurture of Cooperation

 Nurture → Learning to cooperate within lifetime

-Rather than prescribing cooperative behavior through reward engineering, we investigate the minimal ecological, interactional, and selection constraints under which cooperative behavior emerges in a multi-agent ecosystem.
-We explicitly treat life time experience (nurture) and evolutionary selection (nature) as dynamically intertwined processes with feedback loops rather than separable explanatory categories:
+Rather than prescribing cooperative behavior through direct engineering, we investigate the fundamental and minimal constraints under which cooperative behavior emerges and prevails in a multi-agent ecosystem.
+We view life time experience (nurture) and evolutionary selection (nature) as dynamically intertwined processes with feedback loops rather than separable explanatory categories:

 -